-Japanese style, small-plate Tapas dishes of grilled meats, pickled vegetables, seafood and noodle dishes, for home dining.
+Two sauces for Izakaya Japanese Tapas Home Recipes, for grilled meats, pickled vegetables, seafood and noodle dishes, for home dining.

 Japanese Dining At Home

-In short… I studied Japanese for three years at the Japan American Society in Washington DC, because I was so drawn to the culture.
-Named my first born son a Japanese name (even though his father is Korean, just to tick him off!).
+In short, I studied Japanese for three years at the Japan American Society in Washington DC, because I was so drawn to the culture.

 Izakaya: Small Plate Japanese Tapas

-Unfortunately, many towns across America do not have Izakaya places, so I wanted to explore the many Japanese food options that could be easily prepared in nearly everyone’s home.
+Unfortunately, many towns across America do not have Izakaya restaurants, so I wanted to explore the many Japanese food options that could be easily prepared in nearly everyone’s home.

 Japanese Food